phuthuyxamPg/todo-list/README.md

 # todo-service
 # Serverless Nodejs Rest API with TypeScript And DynamoDb

-This is simple REST API example for AWS Lambda By Serverless framwork with TypeScript and DynamoDb.
+This is simple REST API example for AWS Lambda By Serverless framework with TypeScript and DynamoDb.

 ## Use Cases